-This page will cover the causes and effects of the latest financial crisis, sometimes referred to as the 'Great Recession', and the consequences of which the world economy is still recovering from.
+This page will cover the causes and effects of the recent financial crisis, referred to as the 'Great Recession', and the consequences from which the world economy is still recovering from.

-The page will present a summary of my paper "Political Economy of the US Financial Crisis 2007-2009" where I have carefully analyzed the policies preceding the crisis that happened to had an effect on the housing bubble and the resulting recession.
+The page will present a summary of my paper entitled "Political Economy of the US Financial Crisis 2007-2009" where I have carefully analyzed some of the policies preceding the crisis that could have had an effect on the housing bubble and the consequential recession.

 Any comment and/or constructive criticism is more than welcomed.

-The paper begins with an overlook of the international perspective on the current crisis.
+The paper begins with an international perspective on the current crisis.
 It focuses around the United States in particular because of its central role in the inception of the crisis which spilled over onto the rest of the world’s financial markets and hence brought about the worldwide recession.
 Subsequently the paper endeavours to explain opposing views about the causes of the crisis.
-It continues with a description of the mechanism of adjustable rate mortgages and offers a perspective on increasing bank risk-taking, the burst of the housing bubble and the spill-over effect to the real sector of the economy.
+It continues with a description of the mechanism of adjustable rate mortgages and offers a perspective on increasing bank risk-taking, the burst of the housing bubble and the spillover effect to the real sector of the economy.
 In chapter four the paper examines the political and regulatory inducements of the crisis.
 It covers the impact each of them had on the economy and possible reasons why the policy-makers instituted them.
-These causes include the general regulatory enhancement of systemic risk by the policy-makers with the unintended consequences on bolstering the crisis, the role of government-sponsored enterprises and the legislative solutions in housing policies as well as the function of rating agencies and intensified banking regulation through the recourse rule.
+These causes include the general regulatory enhancement of systemic risk by the policy-makers with the unintended consequences on bolstering the crisis, the role of government-sponsored enterprises and the legislative solutions in housing policies, and the role of rating agencies.
 An assessment on whether monetary policy had implications in creating the crisis and the housing bubble is given in chapter five with help of the Taylor rule.
-Finally the role of the rising influence of the political power of the financial industry as possibly the decisive factor of the crisis is portrayed in chapter six.
+Finally in chapter six, the rising influence and political power of the financial industry is portrayed as possibly the decisive factor of the crisis.

 Essentially, the paper recognizes several policy decisions that led to an increase of systemic risk in the economy (I'll cover them briefly):